Lawn, Tree & Shrub Care Tips

 Leaf Management

 While we enjoy the beautiful colors associated with fall foliage, we also realize that most of those leaves will soon be on the ground.
 At this time of year, many turf managers quit managing grass and shift their focus instead to managing leaves.
-In some situations, leaf removal by way of blowing, raking, or vacuuming is essential because of turf use (e.g. golf course turf where finding a ball in
+In some situations, leaf removal by way of blowing, raking, or vacuuming is essential because of turf use (e.g. golf course turf where finding a ball in leaves is next to impossible).
+Another reason to mulch or remove leaves is to improve the turf growing conditions.

 Read more about leaf management.